nhsbsa-data-analytics/.github/docs/pre-commit-gitleaks.md

 ```

-This can be copied from the `repo_files` folder of the organisation's [.github repo](https://github.com/nhsbsa-data-analytics/.github).
+This can be copied from the `repo_files` folder of this repo: [`.pre-commit-config.yaml`](repo_files/.pre-commit-config.yaml).

 This hook will initiate the following actions every time you run `git commit ...`:

 1. Create a temporary folder `.github-config`.
 2. Download the `gitleaks` definition files (TOMLs) from our `.github` repo.
 3. Run `gitleaks` using those definitions.
-4. Save the output of the run.
-5. Delete the temporary folder.
+4. Delete the temporary folder.
-6. Finally, output the `gitleaks` messages.
+5. Finally, output the `gitleaks` messages.

 If the hook passes, it means no secrets were detected and the commit is allowed.
 If the hook fails, it means some secrets were discovered - `gitleaks` will output details of the leaks and also prevent the commit from actually happening.
 Resolve accordingly before trying to commit again.